reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |2,262|7,991|0.89|96.2%|3.8%|

 The Kappa value for this model was 0.89.
-This would indicate that there is a very good agreement of the results in the model.
+This would indicate that there is a perfect agreement of the results in the model.

 # Random Forest Models